dherath/Log_Anomaly_Mask/Readme.md

 ### Running the code

 The code can be run by executing `run_LAM_experiments.sh`.
-The overal experiments have four steps.
+The overall experiments have four steps.

 1. Train the deep learning based anomaly detection model (e.g., DeepLog)
 2. Obtain anomaly detection results before attack.